 Start by Enrolling in the Medical Assistant Program at Brookline College

-Medical assisting is a challenging and rewarding career, and demand for MAs has never been greater.
+Medical assisting is a challenging and rewarding career, and the demand for MAs has never been greater.
 Completing a degree or diploma program in medical assisting and earning at least one certification is best to prepare for success in this important and dynamic role.

 We hope this article helps you choose the right MA program for your goals, timeline, and budget and gives you some idea of what to expect from the training experience.
 As you begin your journey into the field of medical assisting, do so with the utmost confidence in yourself, your ability to learn and master the role, and the difference you will make to your healthcare team and the lives of countless patients.
 You can do this.
 You will be a success.

 To provide you with the most well-rounded and robust education, Brookline’s Medical Assistant program combines traditional classroom instruction with hands-on learning.
 Our experienced instructors are dedicated to helping you succeed both in the classroom and on the job.
 Throughout the program, you will gain an in-depth understanding of all the important MA skills, including patient interaction, coding and billing, medical office procedures, and electronic medical records.
 You’ll also learn how to appropriately assess patient situations and intervene within the scope of an MA’s practice.
-Upon earning your Medical Assistant diploma, you will have the knowledge, skills and credentials you need to excel as medical assistant.
+Upon earning your Medical Assistant diploma, you will have the knowledge, skills, and credentials you need to excel as a medical assistant.

 Click here to learn more about the medical assistant program at Brookline College.